pomerantsev/accented/packages/website/src/pages/docs/api.md

 The character sequence that’s used in various elements, attributes and stylesheets that Accented adds to the page.

-You shouldn’t have to use this attribute unless some of the names on your page conflict with what Accented provides by default.
+You shouldn’t have to provide this prop unless some of the names on your page have "accented" in it and conflict with what Accented provides by default.

 - The data attribute that’s added to elements with issues (default: `data-accented`).
-- The custom elements for the button and the dialog that get created for each element with issues (default: `accented-trigger`, `accented-dialog`).
+- The names of custom elements for the button and the dialog that get created for each element with issues (default: `accented-trigger`, `accented-dialog`).
 - The CSS cascade layer containing page-wide Accented-specific styles (default: `accented`).
 - The prefix for some of the CSS custom properties used by Accented (default: `--accented-`).